StyrbjornKall/TRIDENT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-This repository contains all code and data necessary to replicate the results presented in the publication [Transformers enable accurate prediction of acute and chronic chemical toxicity in aquatic organisms](https://www.biorxiv.org/content/10.1101/2023.04.17.537138v1) (*preprint*).
+This repository contains all code and data necessary to replicate the results presented in the publication [Transformers enable accurate prediction of acute and chronic chemical toxicity in aquatic organisms](https://doi.org/10.1126/sciadv.adk6669).

 ## How to Use
+To use the best trained models, refer to: [TRIDENT](https://trident.serve.scilifelab.se/)

 To replicate the study, refer to the documentation under the `development` section.

 For very extensive predictions (>100 MB) consider cloning this repo and follow the tutorials under `tutorials` (requires basic python understanding).